My Morning Jacket

-My Morning Jacket is an American rock band formed in Louisville, Kentucky in 1998.
+My Morning Jacket is an American rock band formed in Louisville, Kentucky, in 1998.
 The band consists of vocalist/guitarist Jim James, bassist Tom Blankenship, drummer Patrick Hallahan, guitarist Carl Broemel, and keyboardist Bo Koster.
 The band's sound, rooted in rock and country, is often experimental and psychedelic.
 The group amassed a following beginning in the 2000s in part due to their live performances.

 The group first found success in Europe after the release of its debut album, The Tennessee Fire (1999).
 Its next release, At Dawn (2001), led to a large stateside following and preceded several lineup changes.
 After signing to major label ATO Records, the group released two albums, It Still Moves (2003) and Z (2005), with the latter representing a critical breakthrough.
 The group's next release, Evil Urges (2008), was more polarizing for fans and critics, while Circuital (2011), its sixth album, saw a more measured response.
-The band's seventh album, The Waterfall, was released in 2015, followed by The Waterfall II in 2020 and My Morning Jacket in 2021.
+The band's seventh album, The Waterfall, was released in 2015, followed by The Waterfall II in 2020, My Morning Jacket in 2021, and their tenth, titled Is, in 2025.